Is the Hakone Ropeway Worth It in 2026? Quick Answer

 How Do You Reach Togendai and Lake Ashi?

-After Owakudani, continue toward Togendai Station.
+After Owakudani, continue toward Ubako and Togendai Station.
 This section is especially popular on clear days because the descent toward Lake Ashi can open up views of the lake and, if the sky is clear enough, Mt.
 Fuji in the distance.

 How Does the Lake Ashi Cruise Connect to the Ropeway?